 "Suddenly I knew.
 The design was so simple and solved so many problems...
 I knew, that's it;" remembers Ball.

 After numerous new designs, Ball had his invention patented in 1993.
 Symphonix was founded and the transducer further improved, finally leading to the development of the Floating Mass Transducer (FMT), which is still used today.

-As chief technical officer at Symphonix he dedicated his time to the further improvement of the middle ear implant.
-When Symphonix ended their business activity, MED-EL Innsbruck, Austria, took over the Vibrant Soundbridge in June 2003.
-VIBRANT MED-EL Hearing Technology GmbH was established to market and develop the worldwide most successful middle ear implant and Geoffrey Ball joined the VIBRANT MED-EL team as technical director.
-Today, Ball and his wife and three sons live near Innsbruck.
+As chief technical officer at Symphonix he dedicated his time to further improve the middle ear implant.
+When Symphonix ended their business activity, the Austrian company MED-EL in Innsbruck took over the Vibrant Soundbridge in June 2003.
+Vibrant MED-EL Hearing Technology GmbH was established to market and develop the world's most successful middle ear implant and Geoffrey Ball joined the Vibrant MED-EL team as technical director.
+Today, Ball, his wife and his kids live near Innsbruck.

-Geoffrey Ball’s determination has helped many people worldwide suffering from conductive and mixed hearing loss.
-His invention will continue to enable many people to hear life.
+Geoffrey Ball's determination has helped many people worldwide suffering from conductive and mixed hearing loss.
+And his invention will continue to enable many people to hear life.

 "My dream was a better quality of life for myself and for all those who have to live with hearing loss," says Ball.
 "It is an indescribably good feeling to be able to help others who want to enjoy life in all its aspects like I do, who want to talk to family, friends and colleagues at work, which used to be impossible."

 In 2000 he was appointed Engineer of the Year for best design and won the Sci3 Silicon Valley entrepreneur award in 1998.